What’s the Catch?

 The price of convenience

-Car dealer finance is generally set up to capture unprepared customers at point of sale, so it does provide a convenient facility if you suddenly go from browsing to buying.
+Car dealer finance is typically set up to capture unprepared customers at the point of sale, so it does provide a convenient facility if you suddenly go from browsing to buying.

 The trick is to be well-prepared before you go looking for a car.
 If you think you may need finance, shop around and look at comparison rates so you can see how the dealer’s finance stacks up to other loans on the market.